How to Form an LLC In Any US State In (2026)

 After formulating the articles of organization, you must send them to your state’s filing agency, alongside a filing fee.
 You can file the document online, via mail or submit it in person.

-Different states take different lengths of time to process the articles of organization.
+Different states take different lengths of time to process the articles of organisation.
 Some take weeks, others months.

 Other states even offer expedited processing at an extra cost.
 Once processed, you will get a certificate, which proves that your LLC is officially formed.